-With an introduction by California State Geologist, Dr. John Parrish
+With an introduction by former California State Geologist, Dr. John Parrish

 Pictures of the Franklin Junior High School in Long Beach, before the earthquake (top), after the earthquake (middle) and what it looks like today (bottom).